slively/casker/README.md

 Good for dropping databases after tests.

 ##### inputs
-When the array value is a string it is treated as a glob of files, and the modified timestamp (mtime) from [fs.stat](https://nodejs.org/api/fs.html#fs_stat_time_values) to determine if any matching file as changed.
+When the array value is a string it is treated as a glob of files, and the modified timestamp (mtime from [fs.stat](https://nodejs.org/api/fs.html#fs_stat_time_values)) is used to determine if any matching file has changed.
 Otherwise a promise that returns a string or number array can also be defined for custom checking.

 ##### streamLogs
-Normally task output is grouped together for easier reading, but when this is set to true the logs will be streamed as they are output from the child process.
+Normally task output is grouped together for easier reading, but when this is set to true the logs will be streamed as they are sent from the child process.
 This is useful for tasks that start a dev server for local development or run tests in a watch mode.

-### tasksParallel(name, task1, task2, ...)
+### tasksParallel(name, ...tasks[])

 #### name

 The name of this task used for running from the command line.

-#### task
+#### tasks

 Each argument after the name must be a task and will be run in parallel.
-This task will not complete until all tasks complete.
+This task will not complete until all the defined tasks complete.

-### tasksParallel(name, task1, task2, ...)
+### tasksSeries(name, ...tasks[])

 #### name